EricY019/ericy019.github.io/_posts/2022-09-02-vscode-git-ssh.md

 ---
-title: "Connect to GitHub via Git with VsCode"
+title: "Connect to GitHub via Git with VSCode"
 categories:
   - Blog
 tags:
   - Git
-  - VsCode
+  - VSCode
 ---

-This blog introduces the required settings if one wishes to connect to GitHub using VsCode via SSH protocal.
-For the sake of simplicity, we assume VsCode and Git are properly installed in the environment.
+This blog introduces the required settings if one wishes to connect to GitHub using VSCode via SSH protocal.
+For the sake of simplicity, we assume VSCode and Git are properly installed in the environment.

 ### Setup Global User Name and User Email in Git Bash